 Visual Merchandising and Display (Online Short Course)

-After learning the basic principles of Window Design / Dressing, Visual Merchandising and Store Layout, you can use a medium of your choice to understand the skill of creating great windows and the science behind visual merchandising.
+After learning the basic principles of visual merchandising, you can use a medium of your choice to practice the skill of creating great windows and the science behind visual merchandising.
 Students in the past have used Photoshop, Illustrator, 3D models and sketching to show their window designs each week.

-At the end of the course, you will have built up an impressive portfolio of fashion window designs which can be printed / photographed for display or saved to an online portfolio.
+At the end of the course, you will have built up an impressive portfolio of fashion window designs and in-store displays which can be printed / photographed for display or saved to an online portfolio.

 - Basic principles of window dressing and visual merchandising